fmmaks666/lifesim/README.md

 - Implemented "Change Work"
 - Added "Not Now" option to all buy menus
 - Changed Max HP&Reputation: Max Health is 30, and Max Reputation is 50, low reputation is 25
+- Healing at Hospital are now limited to 1 time per day
 - Added new Options to Hospital
 - New Phones, Thanks to @D__a@mastodon.social